Mcorona9/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Go back into IIS manager and enable some extensions.
-To do this you have to go to Sites->Default->osTicket Then double click on PHP manager.
-Click on "Disable or enable an extension" Enable "php_intl.dll" & "php_opcache.dll" then refresh the osTicket webserver and obsereve the changes "Intl Extension" should now be enabled.

  <img src="https://i.imgur.com/MnCmrTq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <p>
 </p>
 <p>
-In clonclusion with the completion of the osTicket setup, it is expected that osTicket is now up and running smoothly.Now, let's move on to the next assignment: post-installation configuration.
+With the successful completion of the osTicket setup, you can now expect osTicket to be fully operational and running smoothly.
+Congratulations on reaching this milestone!
+Now, let's proceed to the next task: post-installation configuration.